keomony/CV/README.md

 ## Keomony Khun

-I am a mom who is passionate about technology and building great products, and I am currently training myself to get back into technology.
+After raising a child, I rediscovered my passion for technology and building great products.
+I am currently training at Makers Academy to develop best practices in software craftsmanship.
 I am looking for an environment which allows me to contribute and grow as an individual and as a developer.

 ## Skills